irunasroot/plugin-credenital-awx-github/README.md

 automation-controller-service restart
 ```

-Now you will have the new Credential Type available in teh webgui and can create Credentials using the new type.
+Now you will have the new Credential Type available in the webgui and can create Credentials using the new type.